Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 When deobfuscating a whole file, I came across some a function that was sprinkled in a few places was checking the domain where the JavaScript file was being executed.
 I decided that instead of figuring out what it was doing, I would remove every reference to the function as it was a fair bit easier than trying to 'defuse' it.
 Then again, with FireFox's 'Script Override' feature, I didn't really need to stop the script from doing any domain checking.

 #### Fully Obfuscated Files
 Fully obfuscated files like `game_class.js` and `graphics.js` have all of their code encoded.
-Even further, using all of my previous dynamic analysis techniques do not work as I think the function self verifying, meaning I can't modify it at all without stripping out the verification method.
+Even further, none of my previous dynamic analysis techniques work as I believe the function self verifying, meaning I can't modify it at all without stripping out the verification method.

 This would seem to be a dead end, but the obfuscation tooling didn't do enough to obfuscate it's own execution.
-Using FireFox's JavaScript debugger you can stop execution at any time.

-Since this function does some decoding of our encoded code, we should look for some `eval` function then stop execution just before it to retrive the plain text code.
+To encode the javascript code, it needs to be in text form, and the only way text can be executed in javascript is with the `eval` function.
+So we should look for some `eval` function in the file, and using FireFox's JavaScript debugger, stop execution just before it to retrives the plaintext code.

 ![`DECODED CLASS FROM EVAL`](./decoded_code.webp "Decoded class from eval statement")

 There's the actual code for the `game_class` function.
-Copy it down and replace the entire `var game_class` assignment with it and continue with deobfuscation as we did above.
+Copy it down and replace the entire `var game_class` assignment with it and continue with deobfuscation as we did above reveals the entirety of the code.

 ## Bug Fixing
 Now that all of the code is deobfuscated --- sorta, some of the original ActionScript code was originally obfuscated when they initially ported it to JavaScript, and I won't be deobfuscating this as it's not super important --- we can start bug fixing!

 ### Missing Level Names
-For some reason, after level 10 the names of the scoop flavors don't show up.
+For some reason, after level 10, the names of the scoop flavors don't show up.
 This is a pretty easy fix because the level names were just never included.

 #### Before
 {{< nobottommargin >}}This bug displays itself like this:{{< /nobottommargin >}}
 ![`*BEFORE FIXING MISSING FLAVOR NAMES IMAGE HERE*`](./missing-names_before.webp "Before fixing missing flavor names")

 {{< nobottommargin >}}And this is the code responsible for the bug:{{< /nobottommargin >}}
 ```js